zarf-dev/proposals/0035-feature-flags/README.md

 have a flag store/collection instance on ctx which is what we query?
 Currently we just assume it's going to be a bare collection type, e.g. slice or map, but supporting atomic updates would be better with an abstraction.

-### TODO Feature flags for agent
+### TODO DISCUSS Other details:
+- Having a central location for flags is ideal, both to generate documentation from and to give users a centralized place to reference flag defaults in code.
+- maybe map[Name("myFeature")]Flag
+- Each entry is fully documented, has an owner, has a ZEP if it needs it.

-### TODO Docs for users
+### TODO Site Docs Automation
 - Generate docs.zarf.dev page with `make docs-and-schema`
-- Parse flags in defaults table, generate markdown.
+- Parse flags in defaults table, generate markdown table from the list.
+- K8s website has a good example here (link)

 ### TODO Test Plan